alexandrainst/alexandra-trackmap-panel/README.md

 If you are running Grafana locally, you can clone or download the repository directly into the plugin directory, reset the Grafana server, and the plugin should get detected automatically.

-If you are using Docker, a guide can be [found here](https://grafana.com/docs/grafana/latest/installation/docker/#installing-plugins-from-other-sources).
-Use the zip file: https://github.com/alexandrainst/alexandra-trackmap-panel/archive/refs/heads/master.zip
+If you are using Docker, a guide can be [found here](https://grafana.com/docs/grafana/latest/installation/docker/#install-plugins-from-other-sources), for instance using the ZIP file as so:

+`-e "GF_INSTALL_PLUGINS=https://github.com/alexandrainst/alexandra-trackmap-panel/archive/refs/heads/master.zip" \`

 Another example of installing the plugin in docker (Replace grafana_image_name with your own image name).
 ```sh